RedisLabs/redislabs-docs/content/glossary/_index.md

 ## K, L {#letter-k}

 {{%definition "kubectl"%}}
-A command line tool for communicating with a Kubernetes API server.
+A command-line tool for communicating with a Kubernetes API server.

 More info: [Overview of kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)
 {{%/definition%}}